-Additionally, you need nonstick cooking spray, a large freezer bag, and an electric churro maker.
+Additionally, for this churro maker recipe you need nonstick cooking spray, a large freezer bag, and an electric churro maker.
 The one I purchased for this recipe is made by Ambiano and can be found at Aldi for $14.99.

 First, plug in churro maker and let heat to proper temperature.
 Mine offers a green light when ready.

 Melt butter and let cool so you don’t scramble the egg.
 Add water, butter, and beaten egg together.
 Next, add flour and salt into the mixture and blend well until you see no lumps.
 The batter is thicker than pancake batter, for reference.

 Add batter to a gallon size storage bag and seal.
 In a large bowl, mix cinnamon and sugar together to coat the hot churros.

 When the churro maker is properly heated, snip off a corner and get ready to pour.

 Easy Churro Maker Recipe – Making the Churros

 When the maker is ready to go, spray both top and bottom plates with nonstick cooking spray.
 I find the butter variety works the best.
 Without touching the hot plates, squeeze churro batter into the bottom plate sections, being careful not to overfill.

 Immediately close the maker and set a timer for 5 minutes.
 Once finished, you’ll want to turn the maker over to make sure the other side has a chance to brown up.
 While my Ambiano maker sets a 5-10 minute time for cooking, I find it’s more like 12-15, especially if you want them to be golden brown.